-A 79-Year-Old Woman Was Visiting Her Brother's Grave When She Was Abducted.
+A 79-Year-Old Indiana Woman Was Visiting Her Brother's Grave When She Was Abducted.
 She Was Never Seen Again.

-In 1996, 79-year-old Eva Hale was visiting her brother’s grave when someone snatched her.
+Nearly 30 years ago, 79-year-old Eva Hale was visiting her brother’s grave when someone snatched her.
 She hasn’t been seen since.

 Hale was at the Marco Cemetery in Green County, Indiana, when authorities believed she was abducted on Oct.
 15, 1996, according to Indiana State Police.

-Her purse was in the cemetery and a spare set of keys was on the ground, according to the Bloomington Herald-Times in 2014.
+The woman's purse was in the cemetery and a spare set of keys was on the ground, according to the Bloomington Herald-Times in 2014.
 Her family searched but never got any answers.

 “I immediately got my wife and my kids, and we headed down there and talked to the police.
 They brought in helicopters that night to search.
 We didn’t know what could have happened to her,” Guy Hale told the Herald-Times.